 So we have the GALILEO ‘constellation’ of satellites.
 Most of them should be in orbit by the end of 2017 and operational by 2020.
 They will comprise 24 operational satellites (out of 30) but critically they are touted to give a PUBLIC level of precision to 1m and the possibility of encrypted accuracy down to 1cm (centimetre!).

-India are also working on their version called IRNSS but that looks like being a low-altitude regional system rather than global, so that’s little use to us.
+India is also working on their version called IRNSS but that looks like being a low-altitude regional system rather than global, so that’s little use to us.

 What seems to have been happening over the last few years is that the manufacturers are taking hardware shortcuts and trying to compensate with firmware fixes to ‘average’ or ‘predict’ positions.
 Possibly that is at least part of the explanation why you might think that the new tech seems to be performing worse than the old tech you used to have.
 (Or you’re getting older and your memory is fading like me!)